Javaria-Ghafoor/Input-Security/README.md

 # Input-Security
-try to crash the program via wrong input
+Try to crash the program via wrong input :P

 Using the functions Int(), Flaot(), Char() and Bool() of Input class, a programmer can now ensure that the user is bound to enter the correct input and hence make the program crash proof.